apparena/docs/docs/api/040-apps.rst

     Required data:

     :data string name:          Name of the company
-    :data integer templateId:   The Template ID this App is connected to
+    :data integer templateId:   The Template ID this app is connected to
     :data string lang:          A language code_.
 Syntax: de_DE for Germany, de_AT for Austrian german

     Optional data:

-    :data integer companyId:            ID of the owning company
+    :data integer companyId:            ID of the owning company, if not specified, app will be owned by the company used for authorization
-    :data integer/string expiryDate:    Integer: Sets the number of days the App is valid, 0 sets the app valid for 50 years.
+    :data integer/string expiryDate:    Integer: Sets the number of days the app is valid, 0 sets the app valid for 50 years.
 String: Sets a date for app expiration, needs to be in the format 'Y-m-d H:i:s' with Y=year, m=month, d=day, H=hour, i=minute, s=second
-    :data boolean activated:            Sets the Status of the App
+    :data boolean activated:            Sets the status of the app

 .. _code: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2

-.. http:method:: PUT /api/v2/apps/:app_id
+.. http:method:: PUT /apps/:app_id

-    Alters an App entry
+    Alters an app entry

 .. http:response:: Example request body